 Help Crime Stoppers Find This Wanted Person of the Week

-The Rome City Police Department and Mohawk Valley Crime Stoppers are asking for the public's help in locating this week's Wanted Person of the Week.
+Mohawk Valley Crime Stoppers is asking for the public's help in finding this week's Wanted Person of the Week, a Rome man on a bench warrant, according to New Hartford Police Department Investigator Patrick Sacco.

-According to Detective Shane Riolo of the Rome Police Department, police are searching for 19-year-old Logan M. Shaler who was last known to be living in the city of Rome.
-Riolo says, Shaler is wanted on two separate Rome City Court Warrants.
-Specifically, police say Shaler has reportedly failed to appear in front of the Rome City Court as directed and has not since been located.
-According to Riolo, Shaler has no known address but is believed to be in the Rome or Utica area.
+Police are looking for 43-year-old Matthew E. Cummings whose last known address was in the city of Rome.
+Investigator Sacco says Cummings is wanted on charges of Grand Larceny in the 3rd, PL 155.35.
+Police say, on May 13, 2024, the New Hartford Police Department received a complaint that Cummings collected over $6,000 as a down payment for a home construction project on May 4, 2023, Cummings subsequently failed to perform any work or refund the payment, according to police.

 MOHAWK VALLEY CRIME STOPPERS WANTED PERSON OF THE WEEK